Skip to main content

 Execution

-• Automatic fee distribution to executors and protocol
+• Automatic fee distribution occurs upon successful execution.

 System Architecture